 At one time, there must have been tens of shotgun houses facing the tracks, but most have been torn down.
 The two above are at 2302 and 2304 (all square photographs are from a Rolleiflex camera using Kodak Ektar 25 film).

 No. 2330 is a classic neighborhood store.
 In an era before people had private cars, the city had dozens of stores like this serving neighborhoods, but most have closed now.

 Many of the houses on the 2400 and 2500 block dated from the late 1800s or early 20th century.
 One by one they have been torn down.
 The one above is no. 2414.

 |1997 photograph of 2521 Pearl Street, taken on Agfa Scala film.|

 These two cottages above (nos 2529 and 2531) were identical architecture and are now gone.
 They were near the corner of Pearl and Fairground Street.
 Fairground will be the subject of a future essay.

 Further north, near the former Vicksburg Lumber Co. was a trio of shotguns, nos.
 2004, 2006, and 2008.
 As of 2016, the one on the right has been razed, and the two others are empty.

-The photographs above were taken with a variety of early-vintage digital cameras and with film.
+The photographs above are from a variety of early-vintage digital cameras and from film.
 The square frames are scans of Kodak Ektar 25 film shot through a Rolleiflex medium-format camera.